pieterclaerhout/export-komoot/README.md

 Options:
-  --email EMAIL          Your Komoot email address [env: KOMOOT_EMAIL] --password PASSWORD    Your Komoot password [env: KOMOOT_PASSWORD] --userid USERID        Your Komoot user ID [env: KOMOOT_USER_ID] --filter FILTER        Filter tours with name matching this pattern --to TO                The path to export to
+  --email EMAIL          Your Komoot email address [env: KOMOOT_EMAIL] --password PASSWORD    Your Komoot password [env: KOMOOT_PASSWD] --userid USERID        Your Komoot user ID [env: KOMOOT_USER_ID] --filter FILTER        Filter tours with name matching this pattern --to TO                The path to export to